ajeet-shukla13/TASK1/README.md

 I have successfully completed Task 1, which involved building a Spring Boot-based ticket booking system with a Thymeleaf frontend.
 Users can select their start and end stations, get the fare calculated automatically, and generate a unique ticket ID upon purchase.
 The system ensures that each ticket can only be used once for entry and once for exit.
 All ticket data is securely stored in a MySQL database.
 You can test the working of this application using the JAR file through the following URLs:

 Built using Java 21
-This is an springboot + maven + thymlead
-Home → http://localhost:8080/
+This is an springboot + maven + thymlead application Home → http://localhost:8080/

 Mark Entry → /enter?ticketId=<your-ticket-id>